REQUEST FOR PROPOSALS

-Community Engagement offers faculty grant opportunities to support Community Engaged Scholarship (defined below).
+Community Engagement announces faculty grant opportunities to support community engaged scholarship (also referred to as engaged scholarship, defined below).
 All California State University San Marcos faculty are eligible to apply.
 Awards will range from $2,000 - $5,000, based on the proposal and budget specifications.
-The next application cycle will be announced in spring 2015.

-In keeping with the parameters of Community Engaged Scholarship, project proposals must involve faculty partnership with a non-academic community organization(s) on research/creative activity, teaching or service.
+In keeping with the parameters of engaged scholarship, project proposals must involve faculty partnership with a community organization(s)—no partnerships with other institutions of higher education will be considered—on research/creative activity, teaching or service.
 Successful proposals will: (1) demonstrate a mutually-beneficial, reciprocal relationship (both partners share tasks through all stages of the project and both benefit from the outcome); (2) demonstrate a contribution to the public good (defined below); and (3) enhance the mission of the university in the creation, transfer and/or application of knowledge.

 Categories of fundable activities include, but are not limited to:

-• Design and implementation of Community Engaged Scholarship research project or creative activity
+• Design and implementation of engaged scholarship research project or creative activity

-• Development of curricular or pedagogical strategies involving Community Engaged Scholarship
+• Development of curricular or pedagogical strategies involving engaged scholarship

 • Collaboration with a community organization by providing subject matter expertise

-• Travel to conference to present an Community Engaged Scholarship project
+• Travel to conference to present on an engaged scholarship project

 The term “public good” speaks to the commitment to civic [engagement] and social responsibility, to serving and protecting . . . [societal well-being].
 It implies a moral obligation on the part of individuals and institutions to attend to social problems.